HOW TO USE ETERE STUDIO PLAYER

 StudioPlayer_Assets_Search

-Note: if an asset has visible segments in its EDL, they are listed under the asset node, by exploding it.
-So, using the drag and drop, you can add only the selected segment (file som-eom) and not the whole asset.
+ImportantNote: If an asset has visible segments in its EDL, these segments are listed under the asset node, by exploding the asset node.
+So, using the drag and drop, you can add only the segment select (file som-eom) and not the whole asset.
 This is valid also for images if the asset type has the "Thumbnail" property.

 StudioPlayer_D&D_Segments